 - C.N. v.
-Public Entity and Principal: In this sexual abuse case, Sheryl moved for summary judgment on behalf of two individual defendants, the school principal and the assistant principal, arguing that (1) they lacked final authority over the decision to hire/fire the alleged perpetrator; and (2) their decision to investigate and/or impose discipline in response to plaintiff's complaints was discretionary and, therefore, the doctrine of qualified immunity protected them from liability arising from those decisions.
-Prior to oral argument, plaintiff dismissed the assistant principal.
-Following oral argument, the court agreed, granting summary judgment in full.
+Public Entity Employees — In this sexual abuse case, Sheryl moved for summary judgment on behalf of two individual defendants, a school principal and an assistant principal, arguing that they were protected by the doctrine of discretionary immunity.
+Prior to oral argument on the motion, plaintiff dismissed the assistant principal.
+Following oral argument, the court granted the motion as to the principal.

 - G.M. v.
-School District: In this personal injury case, plaintiff alleged that he was sexually abused by his preschool teacher and that the school district had negligently hired, retained and supervised the teacher.
+Los Angeles Unified School District — In this sexual abuse case, plaintiff alleged that he was sexually abused by his preschool teacher and that the school district had negligently hired, retained and supervised the teacher.
 At trial, the plaintiff requested a verdict of $9 million.
 The jury returned a defense verdict.

 - Minor Doe v.
-School District: This plaintiff alleged that he was harassed based on his sexual orientation and sought damages above $1 million.
-The plaintiff’s case was dismissed by the court prior to trial.
+School District — This plaintiff alleged that he was harassed based on his sexual orientation and sought damages well above $1 million.
+The plaintiff’s case was dismissed by the court just prior to trial.

 - Ingram v.
-Apartment Owner and Management Co.: In this personal injury case, the plaintiff alleged that he was injured after falling down a stairwell, arguing that the defendants failed to maintain the stairwell in a safe manner.
-The plaintiff dismissed his case during trial while the court was considering a defense motion for judgment.
+Apartment Owner and Management Co. — In this personal injury case, the plaintiff alleged that he was injured after falling down a stairwell, arguing that the defendants failed to maintain the stairwell in a safe manner.
+The plaintiff dismissed his case during trial while the court was considering a defense motion for nonsuit.